vishaltak/gitlab-development-kit/doc/gdk-on-google-cloud.md

 ## Preparations

 1. Make sure you have a [Google Cloud](console.cloud.google.com/) account.
 1. Create and new project in gcloud and take note of the project id for later steps.
+A new project ensures you are not inheriting any vulnerable configurations, such as wide-open firewall rules.
 1. [Install the Google Cloud CLI](https://cloud.google.com/sdk/docs/quickstart-macos) on your machine, initialize it, and configure it to use the project you just created (only if you have more than one):

 ```shell